-One of the most common questions we hear is whether or not NewSmile aligners hurt.
-Some may know that traditional metal braces may not be sharp or intense, there is definitely pain that comes along with any form of orthodontic treatment.
-NewSmile aligners are conceived to be pain-free, and while they will be painful, they are a lot less painful than metal braces.
+One of the most common questions we hear is whether or not NewSmile invisible aligners hurt?
+Some may know that with traditional metal braces, there is definitely pain, and this is true with any form of orthodontic treatment.
+NewSmile aligners are designed to be as pain-free as possible without metal brackets or wires poking into the gums, which making them a lot less painful than metal braces.

-But that doesn’t mean that NewSmile doesn’t hurt.
+But this doesn’t mean that NewSmile doesn’t hurt.
 When moving teeth and straightening the bite, there's bound to be some pain.
-How much does NewSmile hurt?
+How much do NewSmile aligners hurt?
 And what are some ways to relieve that pain?
-Here’s what you need to know about NewSmile, the pain level, and how to alleviate any pain you might feel during your treatment:
+Here’s what you need to know about NewSmile aligners, the pain level, and how to alleviate any pain you might feel during your treatment:

-NewSmile does hurt.
+NewSmile aligners do hurt.
 While everyone is different and will feel varying amounts of pain (some will feel more pain than others), they are less painful than traditional metal braces.
 The good news is that the pain fades once your teeth adjust to wearing the aligners.
-Some of the sources of pain are from the soreness that comes from the aligners pressing against the teeth, and the pain that comes with having the aligners in your mouth.
+Some of the sources of pain are from the soreness that comes from the aligners pressing gently against the teeth, and the pain that comes is the result of your teeth slowly moving into a new place.

 With traditional metal braces, some of the pain you feel comes from brackets rubbing against the interior of the mouth, and placement of the wire.
 Especially during the first few weeks of treatment, before the mouth has developed callouses to combat sensitivity, the pressing, rubbing, and scratching of the metal components against your mouth can be very uncomfortable.
 The same can be said for NewSmile aligners, but on a smaller scale.
-The edges of the aligners, while not sharp, can be irritating to your gums and the insides of your lips as your mouth gets used to wearing them.
-After starting your treatment, the first couple of weeks will allow your mouth to adjust to the feeling of wearing your aligners and will develop the necessary callouses to prevent irritation.
-By the time you need to switch out your first set of aligners for the next stage, your mouth is likely to be fully adjusted and you won’t experience any peripheral pain.
+The edges of the aligners can be irritating to your gums and the insides of your lips as your mouth gets used to wearing them (although they are not sharp).
+After starting your treatment, the first couple of weeks will allow your mouth to adjust to the feeling of wearing your aligners, and your mouth develop the necessary callouses to prevent irritation.
+By the time you need to switch out of your first set of aligners to the next stage, your mouth is likely to be fully adjusted and you won’t experience any peripheral pain.

-This doesn’t mean, of course, that your NewSmile will be completely pain free.
-Because the whole point of NewSmile is to shift your teeth into a straighter, healthier smile, the aligners apply pressure on the teeth so they move into their new places.
+This doesn’t mean that your NewSmile invisible aligners will be completely pain free.
+Because the whole point of aligners is to shift your teeth into a straighter, healthier smile, the aligners apply pressure on the teeth so they move into their new positions.
 The soreness from moving your teeth may feel extreme during the first few days after putting on a new set of aligners, but the pain will decrease since your teeth have shifted accordingly, and the cycle will repeat when it’s time to put in the next set.
-Few NewSmile wearers would describe this sensation as pain, per se.
-For most, it’s simply discomfort you get used with a few weeks of adjustment.
+Few NewSmile aligner wearers describe this sensation as pain, and most describe the feeling as discomfort you get used with a few weeks of adjustment.

 For pain that feel like a poking sensation from your aligners, this is pain caused by rough or sharp edges on your aligners.
 If you run your tongue along the edge of the aligner and you get cut, ensure you file that area by rounding any thin and sharp areas.
 Pain caused by improper finishing of the aligners are completely avoidable and can be easily fixed by using the nail file we provide with your aligners.